 Get to Know Other Parents

 You’re likely to meet other moms and dads in the doctor’s office or a physical therapist’s waiting room.
+There are plenty of online support groups for parents of children with CP.
 It can help to build friendships with parents who are dealing with the same issues.

 Other parents of children with cerebral palsy may be able to suggest new doctors, offer advice, or give honest reviews about drugs or braces.
 They might lift your spirits on tough days.
 Not only that, your children may become friends.